 Searches over voice tend to differ from traditional text queries in that they’re:

-- Much longer
+- Much longer in length

 - More conversational in tone